Originally published on May 6, 2020. Last updated as of June 22, 2020.

 The New York Fed will disclose information regarding the CCFs during the duration of the programs, including participants, transaction sizes, costs, revenues and other fees.

 Initially, BlackRock Financial Markets Advisory will serve as the investment manager for the CCFs, acting at the sole direction of the New York Fed on behalf of the facilities pursuant to investment guidelines provided by the New York Fed.
 Once the urgent need to commence the programs has passed, the role of investment manager will be subject to a competitive process.

-There is no minimum issuance amount when the PMCCF purchases eligible corporate bonds as the sole investor.
-However, eligible issuers are not expected to use the PMCCF to borrow small amounts or small percentages of the total deal where multiple investors are involved.
+The New York Fed also clarified that there is no minimum issuance amount when the PMCCF purchases eligible corporate bonds as the sole investor.
+Further, while there is no specific minimum, eligible issuers are not expected to use the PMCCF to borrow small amounts or percentages of the total deal where multiple investors are involved.

-As noted in the FAQs, we expect the New York Fed to issue further guidance on the SMCCF requirements and processes for issuer certification related to Eligible Individual Corporate Bond purchases.
+As noted in the FAQs, we expect the New York Fed to issue further guidance on the PMCCF prior to its launch.
 We will continue to monitor the New York Fed and Treasury Department announcements for additional information and guidance.

-You can view the full FAQs here, the updated SMCCF term sheet here and the updated PMCCF term sheet here.
+You can view the full FAQs here and the updated SMCCF term sheet here.

 * * * *

 It is unclear from the FAQs whether the former limitation should be read literally, such that the cap will be calculated according to the issuer’s maximum outstanding bonds at any point in its operating history or whether, instead, the single-issuer cap that applies to all bonds purchased in the CCFs of 10 percent of an issuer’s maximum bonds outstanding “on any day between March 22, 2019 and March 22, 2020” will be applied.
 We believe a reasonable reading would be to apply the same one-year window for weighting in the Broad Market Index that is applied to the single-issuer cap.